Dicarvajalb/dicarvajalb/README.md

 Im Diego, a software dev with experience in web development.

 Currenly working on:
-- Micro-frontend powered web apps
+- A NestJs authN template
 - My algorithms and data structures skills
-- My soft skills
 - My side projects - An interactive pomodoro timer
-- An auth template to easily start in NestJs

 Stats: